TempoTerra/midas_open_downloader/README.md

 ## Project Structure

+- `midas_open_downloader/`: The main package directory.
+  - `__main__.py`: The entry point for running the package as a module.
-- `downloader.py`: The main module for downloading MIDAS Open dataset files.
+  - `retriever.py`: The main module for downloading MIDAS Open dataset files.
+  - `repository.py`: The module for interacting with the data repository.
   - `abstract_downloader.py`: An abstract base class for the downloader implementations.
   - `ftp_downloader.py`: The FTP downloader implementation.
   - `dap_downloader.py`: The DAP downloader implementation.
-- `station_capabilities_parser.py`: A module for parsing station capabilities files.
+  - `parser.py`: A module for parsing station capabilities files.
 - `conf/`: Directory for storing configuration files.
   - `ftp_account.txt`: File containing FTP username and password.
   - `dap_account.txt`: File containing DAP username and password.
+- `__tests__/`: Directory for test files.

 ## Contributing